🌙

 "The root problem with conventional currency is all the trust that's required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust."

-Importantly, in Szabo's famous 2011 blog post, he suggested that his important paper about money's origins should be required reading for people debating Bitcoin's economics:
+Crucially, in Szabo's famous 2011 blog post, he suggested that his paper about money's origins should be required reading for people debating Bitcoin's economics:

 "Gold couldn't work as money until it was already shiny... or something else besides money, they told me...
-This common argument coming ironically from libertarians who misinterpreted Menger's account of the origin of money as being the only way it could arise (rather than an account of how it could arise) and, in the same way misapplying Mises' regression theorem.
 Even though I had rebutted these arguments in my study of the origins of money, which I humbly suggest should be required reading for anybody debating the economics of Bitcoin."

-These factors explain why Szabo thinks his work should be required reading for debating Bitcoin's economics.
-As a matter of fact, Szabo stated in a 2018 interview at Francisco Marroquín University:
+These factors explain why Szabo views his work as being required reading, and he even stated in a 2018 interview at Francisco Marroquín University:

 "Well, the term mining came about with the analogy to gold mining... so, my economic theory that I applied to Bit gold, and that I... or some people at least applied to Bitcoin."